PaavoHietala/HBM-multi-subject-2023/README.md

     ```
     1. Run a single job with toggles from prepare_directories to compute_covariance_matrix enabled.
     2. Run an array of jobs with toggles estimate_source_timecourse, morph_to_fsaverage and average_stcs_source_space enabled.
+    3. Repeat step 2 for each number of subjects, e.g. 1, 5, 10, 15 and 20.
-    3. Run a single job for tabluate_geodesics.
+    4. Run a single job for tabulate_geodesics.
     ```

 ### reMTW command line options